 A Poppy Is to Remember by Heather Patterson and Ron Lightburn – We purchased this book a long while ago through the Scholastic book fair at the boys’ school.
 It is not a story that we love necessarily, but it is a very important book to have to explain Remembrance Day to little ones.
 The poem In Flanders Fields is included in the book, along with illustrations and real photographs.
 It is a simple book for children leading up to the 11th of November, in order to explain why everyone is wearing a red poppy.

-If you are looking to purchase these books, feel free to click on the Amazon link I have to the right.
-You can also search you local bookshop.
-Let me know if you manage to find the Mousekin book – it is truly hard to find!
+If you are looking to purchase these books, feel free to click on the Amazon link I have placed for each title.
+You can also search you local bookshop, or your local library.
+Happy reading!